-2016-005 - Capital Assets Valuation Report Review and Capital Assets Contributions by Developers
+2017-005 - Capital Assets Valuation Report Review and Capital Assets Contributions by Developers

-Condition: The City had a valuation of its capital assets performed by an external consultant which is used to adjust the capital assets accounts in their accounting records.
+Condition: The City had a valuation of its capital assets performed in fiscal year 2016 by an external consultant.
+This was used as a basis to adjust the capital assets accounts in the City's accounting records for the 2017 fiscal year.
 However, there doesn't appear to be any comprehensive review or approval of the valuation report.
 Developer capital contributions also appeared excluded from the valuation report.